chakangost/chakangost/README.md

 #### Strengths
-Delivering Results : Developed 17+ Android and 2+ iOS mobile applications with right quality in a timely fashion in diverse fields from Bluetooth, Education, Radio to Ultrasound receive.
+Delivering Results : Developed 17+ Android and 2+ iOS mobile applications with right quality in a timely fashion in diverse fields from Bluetooth, Education, Radio to Ultrasound receive.<br>
-Business-driven mind : Prioritizing and completing tasks to meet business requirements.
+Business-driven mind : Prioritizing and completing tasks to meet business requirements.</br>
 Empowering a team : Earning trust of others by recognizing, rewarding and encouraging team members and create positive work environment.